dostuffdk/dockerstuff/README.md

 - Run `docker-compose up --build`
 - Run `npm install`
 - Run `webpack`
 - Ready to go: Build your stuff within the `website` (for HTML and PHP) and `assets` (for Javascript and SASS) folder.
 ES2015 is transpiled via Babel.
+Remember to webpack your assets while developing.

 ## MySQL

-There is a database created for you with no tables.
+A database is created.

 For connecting, use following info: